 Donald Trump Demands Americans Boycott NFL For ‘Take a Knee’ Protests & Owners Fire Back

 As players stood up to Donald Trump by ‘taking a knee,’ the president demanded fans boycott the NFL!
-Team owners fired back, saying Trump could learn a thing or two about unity and ‘teamwork’ from these brave players.
+Team owners fired back, saying Trump could learn a thing about unity and ‘teamwork’ from these brave players.

 This latest round of Donald Trump, 71, versus the NFL began – where else? – on Twitter, as the President of the United States of America called for football fans to boycott the NFL if more players follow Colin Kaepernick’s lead by protesting the national anthem.
 “If NFL fans refuse to go to games until players stop disrespecting our Flag & Country,” Trump tweeted on Sept.
 24, “you will see change take place fast.
 Fire or suspend!”